jumakiwaka/jumakiwaka/README.md

 ### Hi👋!
 I am Juma Kiwaka, a software developer.
-I currently focus on building for the web using javascript and it's associated libraries and frameworks such as react, angular and node.
+I currently focus on building for the web.
 I like to challenge myself to do more than what is expected of me or what I think I am capable of doing😄.
 I am constantly leveling up on technologies that I am currently using or those that I am interesting in using later on.
 On the side, I also love cycling:bike:, football:soccer: and reading books:book: about life, money, psychology and people!

 <!--
 **jumakiwaka/jumakiwaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.